Mont Royal, Montréal, Québec, Canada

 So, I have a confession.
-Sometimes (many times) I wish there were two Me’s, just so I didn’t have to convince other people to do all the weird crap that I want to do.
+Sometimes (many times) I wish there were two Me’s so I didn’t have to convince other people to do all the weird crap that I want to do.
 The other Me would need no convincing.
 It would probably be her idea.
 People give all sorts of reasons for why they can’t: I can’t take off work, I need to save money, that sounds like a nightmare, too busy, no one to watch the dog.
-Maybe I have it backwards, but I have a hard time letting lack of vacation days, worry from taking too many “sick” days (or as I like to call them, mental health days), or my love/hate relationship with money prevent me from experiencing something with potential for awesomeness.
-Sometimes I wonder if I should care more, but then I remember that’s stupid.
-I mean, who fondly reminisces on all of the money saved, work accomplished, and vacation days accrued because of all of the things they didn’t do?
+I personally find it difficult to let lack of vacation days, worry from taking too many “sick” days (or as I call them, mental health days), or my love/hate relationship with money prevent me from rad experiences.
+Sometimes I wonder if I should care more about that stuff, but then I remember that’s stupid.
+I mean, who fondly reminisces on all of the money saved, work accomplished or vacation days accrued because of all of the things they didn’t do?
 Nope.

-Instead, I remember the time Alex and I drove to Harvard, Illinois to catch the Metra to Chicago, enjoyed a 12 hour Amtrak ride to Memphis, then hopped on a Greyhound for 2.5 hours to Tupelo, Mississippi, made friends with the local barkeep who just happened to have a break in 10 minutes and drove us to see the birthplace of Elvis Presley equipped with free roadies, and later had our minds blown in a high school auditorium by the Avett Brothers in the greatest live music performance ever, before we turned around immediately to come back home.
+Instead, I remember the time Alex and I drove to Harvard, Illinois to catch the Metra to Chicago, then took a 12 hour Amtrak ride to Memphis, just to hop on a Greyhound for 2.5 hours to Tupelo, Mississippi, to make friends with the local bartender who just happened to have a break in 10 minutes, enough time to drive us to see the birthplace of Elvis Presley equipped with free roadies, and later our minds were blown in a high school auditorium by the Avett Brothers in the greatest live music performance ever, before we turned around immediately to come back home.
 And it makes me smile.

 You’d think it would be easy to find someone to do that with me.
 It wasn’t.
 Sounds like a nightmare.
 If someone were to ask me to do that, the only question I would ask is if we could get sushi from that place in Union Station before catching the Amtrak.
 I pride myself on being that person for other people.